List of musical instruments by Hornbostel–Sachs number: Instruments that do not fit into any of the above five categories

 A number of instruments neither fit wholly into any one of the above 5 categories, nor can they be properly described as belonging to some combination of these categories.

 Within the Hornbostel Sachs system they therefore do not have a number (hence the label NaN = Not a Number).

 Hydraulophones

 The first three Hornbostel Sachs numbers describe instruments that make sound from matter in its solid state.
 The fourth HS number describes instruments that make sound from matter in its gaseous state (air).
 The fifth HS number describes instruments that make sound from electricity and/or electrical energy.

-Recently a number of instruments have been invented, designed, and made, that make sound from matter in its liquid state.
-This new class of instruments is called hydraulophones.
+A number of instruments have been invented, designed, and made, that make sound from matter in its liquid state.
+This class of instruments is called hydraulophones.
 Hydraulophones use an incompressible fluid, such as water, as the initial sound-producing medium, and they may also use the hydraulic fluid as a user-interface.

 Plasmaphones

-Another category of instruments has recently been invented that use matter in higher energy states, such as plasma, to produce the initial sound.
+Another category of instruments has been invented that use matter in higher energy states, such as plasma, to produce the initial sound.
 These instruments are called plasmaphones.
 As flame is matter in a high energy state the class comprises the much older pyrophones.